-The ICF was established in 1990 as a nongovernmental, nonprofit federation of societies representing ceramists, ceramic engineers and ceramic scientists of the member countries.
-The purpose of the ICF is to promote and stimulate understanding and cooperation among persons and societies from different countries.
+The ICF was established in 1990 as a nongovernmental, nonprofit federation of societies representing ceramists, ceramic engineers, and ceramic scientists of the member countries.
+The purpose of the ICF is to promote and stimulate understanding and cooperation among member societies from different countries.
 The American Ceramic Society serves as the secretariat for the ICF.

 ICG is a non-profit international glass society consisting of 31 national organizations in glass science and technology, whose aim is to promote cooperation between glass experts.

-This conference addresses structure, properties, processing and performance across the materials community.
-It is organized by ACerS, ASM, AIST, and TMS.
+This conference addresses structure, properties, processing, and performance across the materials community.
+It is organized by ACerS, TMS, AIST, and includes The Advanced Materials Show